More Projects:

 Scripts being worked on by an artist.

 For this section I am providing brief pitches for some of my novel series.
-For adaptations, I am more then happy to discuss things in much more detail and provide any needed resources.
+For adaptations, I am more than happy to discuss things in much more detail and provide any needed resources.
 But I would prefer to have a bit more direct line of communication.

 Novel Adaptation Pitches: